1 First steps with Polars

 Depending on your use case, you might want to install the optional dependencies as well:

-To gain insights into the installed Polars package, including version details and enabled features, utilize the show_versions() function:
+To inspect the installed version and enabled features, use show_versions():

 import polars as pl